Romanian Orthodox Church: 1940s - World War II

 Starting in 1944, and even more after Petru Groza became Prime-minister with Soviet support in 1945, the Church tried to adapt to the new political situation.
 In August 1945 a letter of the Holy Synod was published in BOR.
 Again, it blamed the Germans for the horrors of the war and claimed that the Orthodox Church had always promoted democracy.
 The Romania Army was also praised for having joined forces with "the brave Soviet armies in the war against the true adversaries of our country."
 Finally, the Orthodox faithful were asked to fully support the new government.
 Later that year BOR published two relatively long articles authored by Bishop Antim Nica and, respectively, by Teodor Manolache.
-Both articles dealt with the Holocaust and painted the Romanian Orthodox Church as a savior of Jews.
+Both articles dealt with the Holocaust and painted the ROC as a savior of Jews.